d03n3rfr1tz3/hass-divoom/README.md

 * Optionally copy the content of the `pixelart` directory from the ZIP file

 ### Enable the custom component
+Second we need to configure the component.
+Again that can be done in two ways: Easy or Manual

+#### Easy Configuration

+* Go to Integrations
+* If there is an auto-discovered entry, you are lucky and can skip two steps
+* Use `Add Integration` and Search for `Divoom`
+* Choose your Divoom device from the list of discovered bluetooth devices
+* Choose a `port`.
+If you are unsure, first try `1`.
+If that doesn't work, try `2`.
+* Select your device type (e.g. `pixoo`, `ditoo` and such)
+* Click Send and then Finish

+#### Manual Configuration
-This custom component adds a new platform to the Notifications component.
-It can be enabled by adding this to your `configuration.yaml`:
+This can be done by manually adding the following snippet to your `configuration.yaml`:

 ```yaml
 notify: